 The churn rate is when your customers stop doing business with you or stop using your company’s products.
 The lower the churn rate, the higher the retention, so you want to track it.

-Churn can simply be users who did not purchase from your app/website in the last 90 days.
+Churn can simply be users who did not purchase from your app or website in the last 90 days.
 Of course, you can drill down by setting more advanced filters to segment customers even better.
 Importing data from these segments and all contacts into data tools gives a complete picture of churn.

 2. Retain dormant customers with campaigns

-Dormant customers are those who haven’t purchased in a while and are at the initial stages of churn and are at risk.
+Dormant customers haven’t purchased in a while and are at the initial stages of churn.
 For example, customers who haven’t purchased from you in the last 90 days.

-To re-engage them, create reengagement campaigns through one or across multiple channels like email, SMS, push notifications, etc. Here, we’re building a journey to reengage at-risk customers with a journey goal that the customer adds products to the cart in the next 24 hours:
+To re-engage them, create re-engagement campaigns through one or multiple channels like email, SMS, push notifications, etc. Here, we’re building a journey to re-engage at-risk customers with a journey goal that the customer adds products to the cart in the next 24 hours:

-For example, Yoox, a fashion brand, sends Another reason to come back to us re-engagement email to its dormant customers offering a time-sensitive discount.
+For example, Yoox, a fashion brand, sends Another reason to return to us a re-engagement email to its dormant customers offering a time-sensitive discount.

 Some best practices to create re-engagement campaigns for customer retention are:

-• Offer incentives to gather feedback from such customers.
+- Offer incentives to gather feedback.
 While the incentive alone might bring them back, feedback will clarify what caused them to go silent.

-• Reinforce your app’s core value, highlight new updates and features that might benefit them.
+- Reinforce your app’s core value and highlight new updates and features that might benefit them.

 3. Segment and target at-risk customers with relevant campaigns